-The PRC government has significant oversight and discretion over the conduct of our PRC operating entities' business and may intervene or influence our and the VIE Group's operations as the government deems appropriate to further regulatory, political and societal goals.
+The PRC government has significant oversight and discretion over the conduct of our PRC operating entities' business and may intervene or influence our and the VIE Group's operations at any time.
 The PRC government has recently published new policies that significantly affected certain industries, such as the education and internet industries, and we cannot rule out the possibility that it will in the future release regulations or policies regarding our industry that could adversely affect our and the VIE Group's business, financial condition and results of operations.
-Furthermore, the PRC government has recently indicated an intent to exert more oversight and control over securities offerings and other capital markets activities that are conducted overseas and foreign investment in China-based companies like us.
-Any such action, once taken by the PRC government, could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or become worthless.
+Furthermore, the PRC government has recently exerted more oversight and control over securities offerings and other capital markets activities that are conducted overseas and foreign investment in China-based companies like us which could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or become worthless.